 - Do they communicate about any shipping or delivery delays?

 Some delivery services only offer no-contact delivery and will leave the mattress outside your door.
 Others offer setup and delivery for an additional fee.
-US Mattress does offer this service, if you feel uncertain about moving the mattress yourself.

 You can sleep on your mattress as soon as it arrives, but you might notice some faint off-gassing.
 This chemical smell is fairly common in new mattresses, especially those with foam layers.

-A few reviews did mention some mild off-gassing, but it didn’t seem to be a significant problem for most people.
 Opening a window will often help the smell fade faster, if it does bother you.

 When purchasing a Sealy mattress from a third-party retailer, you typically won’t be able to return that mattress directly to Sealy.
 With that in mind, it’s important to carefully review the return policy before you buy your mattress.

 Some retailers offer free returns and return shipping, while others charge fees to return the mattress.